 Methods of Instruction: include audiovisual materials, discussion, laboratory, lecture, and practical exercises.
 General course topics include DC electricity, AC electricity, semiconductor components and circuits, television and video theory, closed circuit television system, and troubleshooting and repair techniques.

-Methods of Assessment: Methods of assessment include quizzes, performance rubrics (checklists), examinations, essays, and performance tests.
+Methods of Assessment: include examinations and performance tests.

 Additionally the candidate should be an expert in the delivery of both classroom and practical lab instruction.

 AC/DC circuits topics include AC circuit analysis; capacitance, inductance, and reactance; DC circuit analysis; electrical safety; Kirchhoff’s voltage and current laws; Ohm’s law; RC, RL, and RLC circuits; schematic diagrams; and series and parallel circuits.
 Closed circuit television topics include CCTV radio frequency, digital compression, digital video, television modulation, television theory, transmission lines, video cameras, video monitors, video recorders, and video transmission.
 Electronic systems troubleshooting and maintenance topics include block diagram analysis, circuit analysis, component identification, corrective maintenance, electronic system troubleshooting, safety, system block diagrams, television, and use of test equipment.
 Digital logic topics include combination circuits, digital logic gates, logic probes and diagnostic programs, multiplexing, number systems, registers, switching, and timing circuits.